South Africa

 - Failing to comply with any provision regarding the conduct of a gathering or demonstration;

-- Contravening or failing to comply with the contents of a notice or a condition to which the holding of a gathering or demonstration;
+- Contravening or failing to comply with the contents of a notice or a condition for the holding of a gathering or demonstration;

-- Convening a gathering that is prohibited in terms of the Act;
+- Convening a gathering that is prohibited by the terms of the Act;

 - Failing to comply with an order issued by the Police pursuant to the Act; or